wintonpc/pbr/README.md

           - if this proves to be more than actually needed, pad with zero bits
           - if not enough, insert the appropriate number of additional bytes.
             (std::vector.insert() is likely performant enough for this)
+  - reuse the same vector for temporary embedded message writing